 “I’ve always wanted to make love to an angry welder.
 I’ve dreamed of nothing else since I was a small boy”

-By 1987 I was pretty confident that it was safe to go back into the water but I was wrong…dead wrong.
+By 1987, I was pretty confident that it was safe to go back into the water but I was wrong…dead wrong.
 The clue was in the title of Joseph Sargent’s Jaws: The Revenge and the once indestructible franchise finally sank without a trace, failing to recoup its $23m outlay and hilariously preventing Michael Caine from accepting his Oscar for Hannah and Her Sisters as he was too busy shooting.
 Sargent offered Roy Scheider a cameo as the shark’s very first victim to which the actor replied “Satan himself could not get me to do Jaws part 4”.
 The whole concept of a great white shark who, after eating her beloved son, tailed Ellen Brody to the Bahamas to continue its foul retribution was, dare I say it, a tad flawed.
 Jaws wasn’t the only predator on the island as Caine had designs on her too and even took her out on his personal jet to help seal the deal.
 There he commenced to frighten the remaining daylights out of her by relinquishing the controls, which is perfectly acceptable behaviour when you consider she was mourning her infant.
-Romance blossomed, Jaws attacked a banana boat, walked on water, ate Mario Van Peebles then spat him back out bloody but unharmed proving that he was also racist as well as grouchy, Ellen managed to spear her foe with her fishing trawler causing it to explode, and our 89 minute nightmare was finally over.
+Romance blossomed, Jaws attacked a banana boat, walked on water, ate Mario Van Peebles and spat him back out, before Ellen managed to spear her foe with her fishing trawler causing it to explode, and our 89 minute nightmare was finally over.
 But the scars still remain.

 “When I get back, remind to tell you about the time I took 100 nuns to Nairobi!”